niko-o7/Tietokannat-ja-web-ohjelmointi/README.md

 The code is in branches -> master, I dont know what i did for it to go there, but hopefully that's okay

+I wrote the updated README now in master -branch